false-schemers/sharpF/README.md

 gcc -o tak -Wall -O3 -DNDEBUG tak.c
 ```

-As a demonstration of how far you can go, here is a full-scale R5RS interpreter in a single #F file:
+As a demonstration of how far you can go, here is a full-scale R7RS interpreter in a single #F file:

 [siof.sf](https://raw.githubusercontent.com/false-schemers/sharpF/master/examples/siof.sf)

 (please see [SIOF](https://github.com/false-schemers/siof) repository for details)

+And yes, SFC is also written in #F and compiles itself into C files in the `fixpoint` directory.

 ## Historical note